 A security deposit is intended to be refundable, as long as the tenant does not damage the property and pays their rent.
 A security deposit is typically equivalent to the first months’ rent but can be lower or higher, depending on where you live.
 Whether or not this money will be given back to you directly depends on your responsibilities as a tenant, which is why it’s important to keep the property in good condition.

 Any charge that is referred to as a deposit should technically be refundable- this includes security deposits, pet deposits, and cleaning deposits.
 If the charge is non-refundable the manager should refer to it as a fee, for example, move-in fee, cleaning fee, pet fee.

 Pet Fees: Pet Deposit, Pet Rent, Pet Fees

-If you plan on living with a pet, expect to pay more for a pet friendly rental.
-Landlords can reasonably charge pet owning renters an additional pet deposit, as long as it does not exceed the state’s maximum deposit amount.
-Pet deposits are similar to security deposits and intended to cover the cost of property damage or required cleaning from a your pet.
+If you plan on living with a pet, expect to pay more for a pet-friendly rental.
+Landlords can reasonably charge pet-owning renters an additional pet deposit, as long as it does not exceed the state’s maximum deposit amount.
+Pet deposits are similar to security deposits and intended to cover the cost of property damage or required cleaning from your pet.
 Ideally, your pet will not cause property damage and the deposit will be refunded.